Fathom Step-By-Step Tutorial—How to Convert a Mesh or Scan Data Into a Workable T-Spline

 3. Select “Quads.”
 Fusion 360 will need the quads in order to make the T-Splines.
 Select the number of quads depending on your needs, keeping in mind that Fusion will struggle with a higher number.
 For this project, we selected 100,000.

 4. Re-import the mesh into ReMake.
 This time, use the quad-based mesh you just saved.
 Repeat the issue detection step (#1) and you will likely fund a number of problems with the new mesh.
 Fix each of the issues you find.

 5. Export again.
 Make sure the mesh is exported as quads.

 6. Perform one last analysis on the mesh and fix any issues.

 7. Upload your file to the cloud through Fusion 360.

 8. Open the drawing and click on Convert from the Utilities on the Sculpting menu.

-9. Select the Mesh and this will convert it from a Quad Mesh to a T-Spline body.
+9. Select the Mesh to convert it from a Quad Mesh to a T-Spline body.
 This may slow Fusion 360 temporarily but eventually will create the T-Spline body.
 Once it has converted completely, you should have two bodies inside your Bodies folder.
-One of them a mesh, the other the T-spline body.
+One of them a mesh and the other the T-spline body.